 When I was in my first and second year of medical school I stayed a couple of times with some friends who were “good with money.”
 They encouraged me to get into the stock market and to invest.

-Only problem was that I was accruing 6.8% interest on all of my loans, which would end up totaling more than $100,000 at the end of medical school and balloon to $140,000 by the end of fellowship five years later.
-My wife had an extra $40,000 from grad school that we combined later.
+The only problem was that I was accruing 6.8% interest on all of my student loans, which would end up totaling $100,000 at the end of medical school and balloon to $150,000 by the end of fellowship five years later.
+This doesn’t include the extra $40,000 my wife had from grad school.

 I ended up selling all of this via short term capital gains taxes (i.e. regular income tax).
-If I had held it for a year I could have sold the gains at the long-term capital gains tax.
-It really wouldn’t have mattered.
-Oh, and when I did sell it, I am pretty sure I used it to take a vacation…. instead of limiting debt.
+If I had held it for a year I could have at least sold the gains at the long-term capital gains tax rate.
+Oh, and when I did sell it, I am pretty sure I used it to take a vacation…. instead of putting the money towards my debt.

 5) I didn’t save a dime in residency.

 You read that right.
 I didn’t save a dime in residency.
-Unfortunately, no one taught me why that it was important or that it could be done.
-(I have a post coming up soon to show you why it IS important).
+Unfortunately, no one taught me why that it was important to invest money in residency (or that it could be done).

 That said, I didn’t save a lick in residency, and I am still going to be just fine.
-If I stick to the plan, I’ll be able to retire in my early to mid 40s despite not saving anything before the age of 31.
+If I stick to our current plan, I’ll be able to retire in my early to mid 40s despite not saving anything before the age of 31.
+We increased our net worth $250,000 in one year, and have paid off $200,000 in student loans in 19 months.

 Take Home Point!